odoo/documentation/inventory/routes/concepts/push_rule.rst

 Disadvantages of the push inventory control system are that forecasts are often inaccurate as sales can be unpredictable and vary from one year to the next.
-Another problem with push inventory control systems is that if too much product is left in inventory.
-This increases the company's costs for storing these goods.
+Another problem with push inventory control systems is that if too much product is left in inventory, this increases the company's costs for storing these goods.
 An advantage to the push system is that the company is fairly assured it will have enough product on hand to complete customer orders, preventing the inability to meet